 Thirteen out of 35 (37,1%) factors of changes were directly linked to LPS and 15 (42,9%) were indirectly linked to LPS which together indicated that 28 factors of change (80%) for local livelihoods were directly or indirectly linked to LPS.
 The report of the futures workshop can be found in Supp Mat 2.

 Table 2: Factors of change (n=36) and driving forces (in bold) influencing directly or indirectly LPS.
 The LPS driving force has been shaded for clarity.
+The 6 driving forces (both “Types of farming systems” were merge by participants as one driving force) selected by participants are starting with “(*)”; the definition column presents the definition of factors of change as agreed amongst participants during a dedicated session of the workshop, some of them only completing the title of the factor of change (e.g., “state of animal health”; the “Dim.” column indicates the related STEEP dimension as follows: S=Social, T=Technical, En=Environment, Ec=Economic, P=Political; the last column “Link to LPS” indicate the factors of change that are directly (D) or indirectly (I) linked to LPS; empty cells indicate absence of link.